sowsan/architecture-center/docs/cloud-adoption/governance/deployment-acceleration/compliance-processes.md

 **Initial risk assessment and planning**: As part of your initial adoption of the Deployment Acceleration discipline, identify your core business risks and tolerances related to deployment of your business applications.
 Use this information to discuss specific technical risks with members of the IT Operations team and the Security team, and develop a baseline set of deployment and configuration policies for mitigating these risks to establish your initial governance strategy.

-**Deployment planning**: Before deploying any asset, perform a security review to identify any new risks and ensure all access and data security policy requirements are met.
+**Deployment planning**: Before deploying any asset, perform a security review to identify any new risks and ensure all deployment related policy requirements are met.

-**Deployment testing**: As part of the deployment process for any asset, the Cloud Governance team in cooperation with your corporate security teams is responsible for reviewing the deployment to validate security policy compliance.
+**Deployment testing**: As part of the deployment process for any asset, the Cloud Governance team, in cooperation with your corporate security teams, is responsible for reviewing the deployment policy compliance.

 **Annual planning**: Conduct an annual high-level review of Deployment Acceleration strategy.
 Explore future corporate priorities and updated cloud adoption strategies to identify potential risk increase and other emerging configuration needs and opportunities.
 Also use this time to review the latest Deployment Acceleration best practices and integrate these into your policies and review processes.

 **Quarterly review and planning**: Conduct a quarterly review of security audit data and incident reports to identify any changes required in Deployment Acceleration policy.
-As part of this process, review the current cybersecurity landscape to proactively anticipate emerging threats, and update policy as appropriate.
+As part of this process, review current DevOps and DevTechOps best practices, and update policy as appropriate.
 After the review is complete, align application and systems design guidance with updated policy.

 This planning process is also a good time to evaluate the current membership of your Cloud Governance team for knowledge gaps related to new or evolving policy and risks related to DevOps and Deployment Acceleration.
 Invite relevant IT staff to participate in reviews and planning as either temporary technical advisors or permanent members of your team.